SJBSCourseCatalogFinal (pdf)

 EARTH SCIENCE

 From earthquakes and volcanoes to clouds and galaxies, show your child the features of God’s Creation here on earth as well as the Great Beyond with Science: Earth and Space!
-We will be using the Abeka Earth and Space Science textbook.
 This course guides your student through a study of geology, oceanography, meteorology, astronomy, and environmental science.
 A thorough study of rocks, soil, and fossils will give your student a solid foundation in the study of our Earth.
-This class will include homework assignments from the companion activity book, several graded projects and periodic quizzes.

 BIOLOGY WITH LAB